sictweb/bti425-2020/graded-work/assign1.md

 Next, create *one* (only) table row.

-Next, create cells for the table row that you want to render.
+Then, create cells for the table row that you want to render.
 Each will have a `data-bind` attribute.
 Something like this:

 ```html
 <td data-bind='text: lastname'></td>